 The new Knowledge Rich Curriculum at Alder Coppice, has been developed after completing a significant amount of educational research into secure and proven foundations referenced by Scientists, Cognitive Science and Educational establishments linked to the development of long term learning and memory.
 Whilst our curriculum is underpinned by the National Curriculum, it is also important to take note of the School’s ‘cultural capital’, hence although we have been guided by the key knowledge laid out in the National Curriculum, we have planned to ensure that language, literacy and reading skills are embedded across the curriculum.
 This is important, due to the socio-economic area we are in:

-The rate of unemployment and those claiming benefits in Dudley was found to be both higher than the average for both the West Midlands and the UK, suggesting that finding a job in this area maybe hard.
+The amount of people claiming out of work benefits in Dudley and the West Midlands was found to be higher than the average for Great Britain and the percentage for labour demand and jobs density (2020) and percentage of those in full time employment in Dudley is lower than both the West Midlands and Great Britain ,suggesting that finding a job in the local area maybe hard.

 Although our school has a statistically low number of pupils with Special Educational Needs and pupil premium, statistics in the local area suggest that it has an economic disadvantage and an educational disadvantage.
 It is therefore imperative that our curriculum takes account of this cultural capital and enables all our pupils to build the knowledge, skills and understanding needed to gain an advantage.
 Bromley (2019) refers to the Matthew Effect, stating that ‘disadvantaged pupils shall get more disadvantaged because they do not possess the foundational knowledge they need, in order to access and understand the school and college curriculum’.
 Ensuring vocabulary, literacy and reading skills are easily accessible in our curriculum therefore, continues to be a main component of our new knowledge rich approach.